 Then dip the pork chop into the BBQ Shake & Bake, and place in your air fryer basket.
 Shake off the excess.

 Air Fry your pork chops on 360 degrees F. for 6 minutes, and then flip and spray the pork chops again, with olive oil spray and air fry them for another 6 minutes.

-Note: The exact time of your pork chops, will depend upon a variety of factors, including wattage, air fryer used, the thickness of the pork chop etc., If is always adviced to use a thermometer to check for doneness, as eating raw pork can cause illness.
+Check with a meat thermometer to see if the pork is fully cooked.Note: The exact time of your pork chops, will depend upon a variety of factors, including wattage, air fryer used, the thickness of the pork chop etc., If is always adviced to use a thermometer to check for doneness, as eating raw pork can cause illness.